-WiBotic’s charging hardware provides a level of programmability that isn’t found in other battery chargers.
-Our software, APIs, and fleet communications system, coupled with any Onboard Charger, allow operators to change parameters such as voltage and current (speed)“on the fly”.
-This not only optimizes robot uptime but can dramatically extend battery lifespan by avoiding maximum charge voltage and speed when it’s not necessary.
+WiBotic’s charging hardware provides a level of programmability that is unmatched in other battery chargers.
+Our software, APIs, and fleet communications system, coupled with any Onboard Charger, allow operators to change parameters such as voltage and current (speed) “on the fly”.
+This not only optimizes robot uptime, it can also dramatically extend battery lifespan by avoiding maximum charge voltage and speed when it’s not necessary.

 Every WiBotic Onboard charger has both a wired DC input and output, which can be configured in two ways to control charging if a contact-base system is best for your application.

 Option 1 – DC Power Supply and WiBotic Onboard Charger in Docking Station